LoboThExile/SecurityAlarmArduino/README.md

 # SecurityAlarmArduino

-A Security Alarm using an arduino by using lasers or an led to shine light towards a PhotoResistor.
+A Security Alarm system using an Arduino with lasers or an LED shining light onto a photoresistor to detect intrusions.

-// [ COMPONENTS ]

-// Microcontroller:
+---

+## Components

+### Microcontroller
-// Arduino Nano, Arduino Uno, or ESP32 (Good for with related stuff.) any other microcontroller that supports C++.
-Using Arduino Uno for this case.
+- Arduino Nano, Arduino Uno, ESP32, or any microcontroller supporting C++
-// Buzzer, LED (Red, Yellow, Green, White/Laser(Lazer?)).
-(Bring extra LEDs just in case.)

-// Resistors:
-// (NOTE: Pack extra resistors just in case.
-Or bring the whole set at this point.)
-// 220 ohm resistors (x4), 10K ohm resistor (x1)(Still bring extra.)

-// Other components:
-// Breadboard (Duhh..) <---------------- VERYY IMPORTANTT!!!!!!!!!!!!!!!!!!!!!!!!!!
+- (This project uses Arduino Uno for example)
+- Later, We might make an android app to connect to the wifi so it could connect to the servers (Using ESP32)

+### LEDs and Sound
-// Photoresistor (x1), Button (x2), Buzzer (x1)
+- Buzzer (x1)
-// Tons and tons of wires.
-Jumper wires also needed to transfer data / power into the breadboard.

-// Optional:
-// Lazer (x1) (if you want to use a laser instead of a LED.),
-// Camera (Please look down below, Very important) (For recording the security footage if you want to.)
-//( However, this code does not have camera support.) <--------------------- [ ALSO IMPORTANT ]

-// ^^ Please buy or use a camera that supports C++ and Arduino. <--------------------- [ ALSO ALSO IMPORTANT ]
+- LEDs: Red, Yellow, Green, White (or Laser module instead of White LED)
+- Extra LEDs recommended for testing

+### Resistors
+- 220 Ω resistors (x4)
+- 10 KΩ resistor (x1)
+- You should bring more just in case.

+### Other Hardware
+- Breadboard (very important for wiring)
+- Photoresistor (Light dependent resistor, x1)  <--- Bring a couple.
+- Buttons (x2)
+- Jumper wires for connections <-- Bring a bunch.

+### Optional
+- Laser module (if you want to replace the white LED with a laser) <-- Later in this project, Will use laser.
+- Camera module for recording footage **(not supported in this code)**

+---

+## Camera Recommendations (Optional) **CURRENTLY NOT SUPPORTED**

+If you want to add camera support (requires separate code), consider these options:

+- **Adafruit TTL Serial JPEG Camera**
-// Like Adafruit TTL serial JPEG camera (Low resolution however uses less pins) (4 Pins, TX, RX, VCC, GND) (Recommended as it uses less pins)
+  - Low resolution but uses fewer pins (4 pins: TX, RX, VCC, GND)
+  - Recommended for simpler wiring

+- **ArduCAM Mini 2MP**
-// Or Arducam Mini 2MP (Higher resolution and more features but uses more pins (6-7) (SDA, SCL, VCC, GND, CS, MOSI, MISO) (SPI interface))
+  - Higher resolution and more features
+  - Uses SPI interface and more pins (6-7 pins: SDA, SCL, VCC, GND, CS, MOSI, MISO)

+---

+## Notes

+- This code currently does **not** support camera integration.
+- Make sure to select a camera compatible with Arduino and your wiring capabilities.

+---